pop-os/cosmic/README.md

 ## Installation

-The recommended way to install COSMIC is through the package manager on Pop_OS.
-To install COSMIC on Pop_OS 21.04 and higher:
+The recommended way to install COSMIC is through the package manager on Pop!_OS.
+To install COSMIC on Pop!_OS 21.04 and higher:

 ```
 sudo apt update
-sudo apt install pop-cosmic libpop-desktop-widget gnome-shell-extension-ubuntu-dock gnome-shell-extension-multi-monitors
+sudo apt install pop-cosmic libpop-desktop-widget gnome-shell-extension-cosmic-dock gnome-shell-extension-cosmic-workspaces
 ```

 Next restart GNOME Shell using Alt+F2, type `r`, and press Enter.
-Then enable the "Ubuntu Dock", "Multi-Monitors Add On", and "Pop COSMIC" extensions in GNOME Extensions or GNOME Tweaks.
+Then enable the "Cosmic Dock", "Cosmic Workspaces", and "Pop COSMIC" extensions in GNOME Extensions or GNOME Tweaks.
 You will also need to enable "Pop Shell" if it is not enabled.

 ### Installation from Source